-- Post financial crisis of 2008, the municipal market has experienced a number of transformative changes due to a reduction in bond insurance, declining institutional participation, and investor uncertainty. - Liquidity risk arises from the mismatch between the liquidity of the product and that of the market.
-And this mismatch becomes greater during periods of dislocation. - Today's new level of volatility presents opportunities for those who manage liquidity properly.
+- Municipal market liquidity is secularly challenged by a reduction in bond insurance, declining institutional participation and investor uncertainty. - Liquidity risk arises from the mismatch between the liquidity of the product or strategy and that of the market, and this mismatch becomes greater during periods of dislocation. - Volatility presents opportunities for those who manage liquidity properly.